MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-sharepoint-server-2016-across-multiple-servers.md

 SharePoint Server 2016 supports a new farm topology design called MinRole.
 This article will describe a simple multi-server farm topology with one server assigned to each MinRole server role.
 However, to take advantage of zero downtime patching, your farm topology must support high availability (HA) by having multiple servers assigned to each MinRole server role.

-For additional information about MinRole, see [Overview of MinRole Server Roles in SharePoint Servers 2016 and 2019](overview-of-minrole-server-roles-in-sharepoint-server-2016.md).
+For additional information about MinRole, see [Overview of MinRole Server Roles in SharePoint Servers 2016 and 2019 Public Preview](overview-of-minrole-server-roles-in-sharepoint-server.md).

 ### Before you install SharePoint Server 2016 on multiple servers